tomqi6195/music-genre-classification/README.md

 <img width="2846" height="1460" alt="image" src="https://github.com/user-attachments/assets/c65c0677-b5b7-49cb-bda8-9291e501432d" />

 ---

 ## Data Augmentation
-During training, the GTZAN - Music Genre Classification was augmented using 3 different techniques:
+During training, the audio data was augmented using 3 different techniques:
-1. **Slicing:** Each 30 second WAV file was sliced into 10 3 second segments, increasing the size of the dataset tenfold.
+1. **Slicing:** Each 30-second WAV file was sliced into ten 3-second segments, increasing the size of the dataset tenfold.
-2. **Pitch-shifting:** Each sample had a 50% chance of being pitch-shifted up by 2 semitones to generalize the model to pitch differences.
+2. **Pitch-shifting:** Each sample had a 50% chance of being pitch-shifted by 2 semitones to generalize the model to pitch differences.
 3. **White Noise Addition:** Random white noise was added onto the samples with a 50% chance to make the model robust to background noise and real-world imperfections.

 ---

 ## Model Architectures & Pipeline